Apostolou-Lab/3DHiChAT/README.md

 # 3DHiChAT
 Predicting gene expression with 3D & 1D features.

 3D HiChAT is a simple random forest method used to predict gene expression via promoter interactions (enhancer-promoter, promoter-promoter, X-promoter).
-Model is trained with HiChIP H3k27ac data, H3k27ac ChiP-seq and ATAC-seq data in mouse data and tested in both mouse and human cell lines at 5 and 10kb reesolutions showing similar scores.
+Model is trained with HiChIP H3k27ac data, H3k27ac ChIP-seq and ATAC-seq data in mouse data and tested in both mouse and human cell lines at 5 and 10kb reesolutions showing similar scores.

 Features are generated from:
 i.
 3D data [HiChIP H3k27ac], and
 ii.
 1D data:
     a.
 ATAC-seq and
     b.
-H3k27ac ChiP-seq.
-If ChiP-seq is not available user can generate peaks using PeakInferHiChIP.sh from FitHiChIP tools (https://ay-lab.github.io/FitHiChIP/html/usage/Utilities.html#inferring-peaks-from-hichip-data-for-use-in-the-hichip-pipeline)
+H3k27ac ChIP-seq.
+If ChIP-seq is not available user can generate peaks using PeakInferHiChIP.sh from FitHiChIP tools (https://ay-lab.github.io/FitHiChIP/html/usage/Utilities.html#inferring-peaks-from-hichip-data-for-use-in-the-hichip-pipeline)

 3DHiChAT.R is trained using leave-one-chromosome-out (LOCO) method where training is performed in all chromosomes but one.
 This step is repeated 20 times for chromosomes 1 to 19 plus chrX.
 Input data are in the form of a txt tab delimited file (Train.txt) where the following 8 features are used in order to predict gene expression: